-The firsts without my parents are over—the first birthday, the first anniversary, and the
+The firsts without my parents are long over—the first birthday, the first anniversary,

-first holiday—and yet they are not.
-As long as I live I will have new experiences—firsts for me—that I want
+and the first holiday—and yet they are not.
+As long as I live I will have new experiences—firsts for me—that

-to share with my mother and father.
+I want to share with my mother and father.
 In some ways, grief gets harder.
-Most people expected me to be sad for a while after my
+Most people expected me to be sad for a while

-mother died, but now it is time to get back to business as usual.
-Or is it?
+after my mother died, but then it was time to get back to business as usual.
+Or was it?

-mine), anniversary, Mothers’ Day, Father’s Day or holiday that goes by that I do not think of my parents.
-Even
+(theirs or mine), anniversary, Mothers’ Day, Father’s Day or holiday that goes by that I do not think of my parents.

-Halloween brings memories of Mom making me a costume for Beggars’ Night, but some holidays are sadder than others.
-Dad
+Even Halloween brings memories of Mom making me a costume for Beggars’ Night, but some holidays are sadder than others.

-died on February 13.
-We were making his funeral arrangements, the surreal experience of casket shopping, as I call it, on
+Dad died on February 13.
+We were making his funeral arrangements, the surreal experience of casket shopping, as I call it,

-February 14.
-Valentine's Day may be a sweet remembrance of flowers and candy for most, but each February 14 brings back that
+on February 14.
+Valentine's Day may be a sweet remembrance of flowers and candy for most, but each February 14 brings back

-cringe at the SPAM E-mail advertisements that I receive in the month of May advising me on the perfect gift to buy Mom on
+also cringe at the SPAM E-mail advertisements that I receive in the month of May advising me on the perfect gift to buy Mom

 To this day, autumn and the smell of apples remind me of both that happy time and the void in my life now that Dad is gone.